|Science > Chemistry > Solid State >You are Here|

 - On the basis of the nature of order present in the arrangement of their constituent particles, solids can be classified as crystalline or amorphous

-- A crystalline solid is a substance whose constituent particles possess a regular orderly arrangement.
+- A crystalline solid is a substance whose constituent particles possess a regular orderly long-range arrangement.

 - Examples: Sodium chloride, sucrose (cane sugar), diamond, quartz, naphthalene, benzoic acid, copper, potassium nitrate, etc.

 - A crystalline solid usually consists of a large number of small crystals, each of them having a definite characteristic geometrical shape.
 The arrangement of constituent particles (atoms, molecules or ions) is ordered and repeats itself periodically over the entire crystal.